 Windsurf Web Scraping Integration — fastCRW [Firecrawl-Compatible]

 Integrate fastCRW as an MCP server in Windsurf (Codeium's AI IDE).
 Configure ~/.windsurf/mcp.json, then scrape, search, crawl, and extract web data from coding sessions.
-6.6 MB RAM.
+Small single static binary, local-first.

 Register fastCRW as an MCP server in Windsurf so the agent can scrape, search, crawl, map, and extract live web pages directly from your coding environment and agentic workflows.